 Peter joined the College Board in mid 2013.
 Peter is a Mechanical Engineer with 36 years service with Ford Motor Company.
 During this period he has held numerous Engineering and Business roles in the Asia Pacific region involving global and local Product Development and Manufacturing.
 Peter has held Chief Program Engineer positions for Ranger, Falcon and Territory nameplates.

 Peter was previously a member of the St Therese’s School Board and is currently Chairperson of the St Therese’s Finance Committee.
 Recent projects have included running the sacrificial campaign and overseeing the Parish Community Centre refurbishment program.
-As a parent, Peter is an active volunteer in the St Bernard’s Old Collegians Football Club.

 Peter wishes to contribute to the further development of the College in appreciation of what the College has offered his family and the broader community.